Vocational & Career Development Services

 Lancaster County Career and Technology Center

 CVHS offers tours of LCCTC facilities for interested students.
-See the Student Activities Calendar for specific dates, times and locations.
+See the Student Activities Calendar on the CV website for specific dates, times and locations.